actility/Fuota-doc/src/Overview/readme.md

 -   Management file fragmentation sessions and adding of redundancy information

-The FUOTA features are built on top of RMC function and include:
+Following features are also included:

 - Device reference firmware repository
 - Auditing of device firmware versions